sebcoda/ntnx-escape-game/Ideas.md

 - [] Change app in marketplace to add (spying) task

 # Game Improvement
+ - [] Use Web interface to connect on game
- - [] Script/BP to setup everything on a HPOC
+ - [x] Script/BP to setup everything on a HPOC
  - [] Script/BP to send starting email
+ - [] Summary webpage/email to summarize the lab and Nutanix platform features
  - [] Medals system (if some stages are done in limited time)
- - [] Summary webpage/email to summarize the lab and Nutanix platform features
- - [] Use Web interface to connect on game
+ - [] Update prerequisites runbook to deploy main bp and launch-it during preparation task ?

 # Additional content for next release
 - Create file share